sicordero/sicordero.github.io/content/_index.md

         There's more than one way to look at a problem.
 My multi-faceted background allows me to be solution oriented and develop quick risk management plans.
 I enjoy interdisciplinary project management and showcasing my flexible skillsets.

         Currently, I'm interested in expanding the ways geospatial and geophysical data is visualized and interpreted.
-As Project Manager and Lead Radar Consultant for the [Visualizing Ice Sheets in Extended Reality](https://pgg.ldeo.columbia.edu/projects/viser) Project, I find myself in a unique situation where I struggle to balance the objectivity of management and the passion of an invested stakeholder.
+As Project Manager and Radar Consultant for the [Visualizing Ice Sheets in Extended Reality](https://pgg.ldeo.columbia.edu/projects/viser) Project, I find myself in a unique situation where I balance the objectivity of management and the passion of an invested stakeholder.

-        Please reach out to collaborate 😃
+        Please reach out to learn more 😃

     design:
       columns: '1'
   - block: collection